 Finally, clamp the door in place using vice clamps on the track, so that it is held in position and will not crash down as you are replacing the cable.
-Our Suggestion though is to call the professionals, we can ensure the job is done correctly, safely.
+Our Suggestion though is to call the professionals, so we can ensure the job is done correctly, and safely.

-Again, we suggest to contact one of our technicians, to ensure your garage door is safe and secure.
+Again, we suggest contacting one of our technicians, to ensure your garage door is safe and secure.
 Once you have taken all the steps above, you are ready to remove the broken cable.
 There is now little tension left in the spring or the cable, so it is safe to disconnect.

 Locate the end of the cable, hooked onto an S hook.
 Remove the S hook with the cable attached.
 Repeat at the other end, by removing the cable loop from the bottom bracket of the door.

-Before you fully remove the cable, make note or take a picture of how it was hooked onto the pully so that you can install the replacement cable in the same position.
+Before you fully remove the cable, make a note or take a picture of how it was hooked onto the pully so that you can install the replacement cable in the same position.

 Now you can remove the damaged or broken cable.

-Taking your cable bracket, thread it through the first, small hole, back through the middle hole and tie by taking it through the resulting look to make a secure knot.
+Take your cable bracket, thread it through the first, small hole, back through the middle hole and tie by taking it through the resulting look to make a secure knot.
 Leave the last large hole free to connect to the S hook.

 Feed the cable through the end of the pully, carefully replacing it exactly as the previous one was configured.

 Thread it over the top of the pulley and down, connecting the cable loop to the bottom bracket of the door.